 A breakdown of the costs and fees associated with investing in a Pancheros franchise

-Pancheros is poised to become a dominant brand in the $52 billion Mexican restaurant industry.
+Pancheros is poised to become a dominant brand in the Mexican restaurant industry.
 Founded in 1992 by President Rodney Anderson, whose first location in Iowa City, Iowa is still thriving today, Pancheros has won an enormous following by serving the perfect burrito and homemade Mexican food.
-Over 25 years and more than 65 locations later, Pancheros has launched dozens of entrepreneurs into successful business ownership.
+Over 30 years and 73 locations later, Pancheros has launched dozens of entrepreneurs into successful business ownership.
 With the demand for fresh, fast and delicious Mexican food skyrocketing, Pancheros is rapidly expanding across the United States and is actively seeking passionate entrepreneurs to capitalize on the growing demand for Pancheros in their communities.

-“Now is a great time to invest in Pancheros because we’ve developed a brand that is vibrant and energetic, and we have food that really resonates with our customers,” says Barry Nelson, VP of Operations with Pancheros.
+“Now is a great time to invest in Pancheros because we’ve developed a brand that is vibrant and energetic, and we have food that really resonates with our customers,” says Joe Gale, Director of Franchise Development with Pancheros.
 “We’ve worked really hard to make Pancheros an affordable investment, and more than anything we have a strong team of people who work collaboratively with our franchisees to help them thrive in their businesses.
 As the demand for Mexican food continues to increase, the fact that we offer a simple business model, that leverages a lean labor model and state-of-the-art technology really positions us as a brand with strong growth-potential going forward.”

 What do I get for my franchise fee?

 As a Pancheros franchisee, you will have the support of an established, rapidly growing brand behind you.
 We focus on helping entrepreneurs thrive in business, and our franchise owners have access to an immersive initial training platform, ongoing personalized training, extensive marketing support and more to help their businesses grow and prosper.